Improving Autoformalization Using Direct Dependency Retrieval: Methodology

 \subsection{Constructing High-quality Training Dataset}

-Fine-tuning an accurate and efficient DDR model necessitates a dataset composed of pairs of mathematical statements and their corresponding library dependencies.
-However, no such public dataset is readily available for this purpose.
-The primary challenge lies in the difficulty of accurately extracting and efficiently verifying library dependencies from existing formal statements.
-To address this, we utilize the suffix array auxiliary check to process large-scale autoformalizer datasets and construct the required training data.
-We chose FineLeanCorpus \citep{peng2025criticlean} as our source, a dataset containing over 500,000 samples that span a wide range of mathematical domains and difficulty levels.
-After partitioning the data into training and test sets based on problem difficulty, we consolidated all training data and filtered the potential library dependencies.
-Leveraging the high efficiency of our suffix array-based approach, we processed the entire dataset in under two hours, resulting in a dataset suitable for fine-tuning the DDR model.
-This resulting dataset has been made open-source at \url{https://huggingface.co/datasets/Palca/FineLeanCorpus_DDR}.
-We anticipate that this contribution will foster further research on RAG-based approaches within the field of formal mathematical proving.
+Fine-tuning a precise and efficient DDR model necessitates a dataset of pairs, each comprising a mathematical statement and its corresponding library dependencies.
+However, no such public dataset is currently available, and its construction is primarily challenged by the difficulty of accurately extracting and efficiently verifying library dependencies from existing formal statements.
+To address this, we employ the above SAC method to process a large-scale autoformalization corpus to generate the required training data.
+We select FineLeanCorpus \citep{peng2025criticlean} as the source corpus, which contains over 500,000 samples spanning a wide range of mathematical domains and difficulty levels.
+After partitioning the corpus into training and test sets based on problem difficulty, we leverage the efficiency of SAC to process the entire training partition in under two hours.
+This process yield a high-quality dataset suitable for fine-tuning the DDR model.
+This resulting dataset has been made open-access at \url{https://huggingface.co/datasets/Palca/FineLeanCorpus_DDR}.
+We anticipate that this contribution will foster further research on the field of formal mathematical proving.